NadiaPia/shopping-cart/README.md

 - ### When in the shopping cart, the user has the ability to adjust the quantity of items and proceed with the payment.
 !["Payment"](https://github.com/NadiaPia/shopping-cart/blob/master/src/assets/payment.png)

+To start a project: run npm install and then npm start.